 Similar to burglary, criminal trespass is defined as knowingly entering onto (or remaining on) private property without the consent of the owner.
 The property may include land or a building or other structure.

 The difference between trespass and burglary is that trespass does not have the element of entering with the intent to commit a crime (the second element of burglary), as explained above.
 Instead, merely entering (or remaining) without consent qualifies as trespass.

-Entry means the entire body, and lack of consent may be direct (an owner saying “you may not enter my property”), or inferred on property that has fencing, conspicuously-posted signs that are reasonably likely to come to the attention of intruders, or other indicators that the land or structure is private property.
+Entry means the entire body.
+And lack of consent can be direct (an owner saying “you may not enter my property”) or inferred on property that has fencing, conspicuously-posted signs, or other indicators that the land or structure is private property.

-Criminal trespass is a class B misdemeanor, unless it occurred on certain agricultural or residential lands near protected freshwater areas, in which case it is a class C misdemeanor.
+Criminal trespass is a class B misdemeanor unless it occurred on certain agricultural or residential lands near protected freshwater areas, in which case it is a class C misdemeanor.
 The crime increases to a class A misdemeanor if the offense was committed in a habitation, shelter center, or other specified locations, or if the defendant carried a deadly weapon during the offense.
-(Tx.
-Stat. & Code Ann. § 30.05.)
+(Tex.
+Penal Code § 30.05.)